Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 This optimization is desirable, since the number of message exchanges can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

-Without this optimization, it is not possible, not even in theory, to achieve the minimum number of round trips.
-This optimization makes it possible also in practice, since the message_3 of the EDHOC protocol can be made relatively small (see Section 1.2 of [I-D.ietf-lake-edhoc]), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.
+Without this optimization, it is not possible to achieve the minimum number of two round trips.
+This optimization makes it possible, since the message_3 of the EDHOC protocol can be made relatively small (see Section 1.2 of [RFC9528]), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.

 Furthermore, this document defines a number of parameters corresponding to different information elements of an EDHOC application profile (see Section 6).
 These can be specified as target attributes in the link to an EDHOC resource associated with that application profile, thus enabling an enhanced discovery of such a resource for CoAP clients.